Irreducibility and locus of complex roots of polynomials related to Fermat's Last Theorem: Introduction

+\item Nanninga reformulated Mirimanoff's result for all odd $n$ and noted that in that case, exactly one third of the roots of $E_n$ lies on the circular arc of the circle of radius $1$ centered at $-1$ going from $-\omega$ to $-\overline{\omega}$ clockwise; exactly one sixth of the roots of $E_n$ lies on the ray $(-\omega, -\omega+i\infty)$; and exactly one sixth of the roots of $E_n$ lies on the ray $(-\overline{\omega}, -\overline\omega-i\infty)$ (see \cite{Nanninga2013}).
+Furthermore, he described how to derive a similar result for the polynomials $T_n$ when $n$ is even.
+The result for the polynomials $E_n$ and odd $n$ has also been obtained by Lynch (see \cite{Lynch}). \end{itemize}

+For the sake of completeness, in Section \ref{sec:loc}, we will present a complete proof of Nanninga's result for the polynomials $\tilde{K}_n$.
+We will need the following definition:

-\begin{definition} We will say that a countable set of polynomials \(\{P_n \mid n\ge 1\}\) \textbf{localizes} on a finite union of regular curves (i.e. that can be parametrized by a continuously differentiable function, with non-vanishing derivative) \( \gamma \subset \CC \), if the set
+\begin{definition} We will say that a sequence of polynomials \(\{P_n\}_{n\ge 1}\) \textbf{localizes} on a finite union of regular curves (i.e. curves that can be parametrized by a continuously differentiable function, with non-vanishing derivative) \( \gamma \subseteq \CC \), if the set

 satisfies \(\overline R = \gamma\) (where $\overline{R}$ denotes the topological closure of $R$). \end{definition}